jaimemrjm/jaimemrjm.github.io/H96_MAX_X4_coreelec.md

 [Pending to check]

 Frontal LCD Display should work like in Android OS but it requires two steps [2](https://forum.libreelec.tv/thread/11736-led-vfd-displays-in-libreelec/):
-1. Download the file ``h96-max-vfd.conf` from (https://github.com/arthur-liberman/vfd-configurations) and copy to the path `/storage/.config/vfd.conf`.
+1. Download the file `h96-max-vfd.conf` from [vfd-configurations repo](https://github.com/arthur-liberman/vfd-configurations) and copy to the path `/storage/.config/vfd.conf`.
 2. Install OpenVFD addon from Coreelec official addon repo (available in the Services section).

 ## IR Remote config

-MesonIR is working fine if you use the files from H96max x3 in the [repo](https://github.com/CoreELEC/remotes/tree/main/MesonIR/H96%20MAX%20X3) and you follow the [setup steps](https://github.com/CoreELEC/remotes/wiki/01.-Quick-installation-guide).
+MesonIR is working fine if you use the files from H96max x3 in the [repo](https://github.com/CoreELEC/remotes/tree/main/MesonIR/H96%20MAX%20X3) and you follow the [installation guide](https://github.com/CoreELEC/remotes/wiki/01.-Quick-installation-guide).

 ## Reference